-Health administration bachelor's degree programs are offered at public and private colleges and universities, some of which may feature online-study opportunities and flexible scheduling for currently employed individuals.
-Students are expected to learn business fundamentals while also picking up specialized skills that will help them to coordinate technology, people, and resources efficiently in healthcare facilities.
-Programs may also feature internships and capstone course requirements.
+Health administration bachelor's degree programs are offered at public and private colleges and universities, some of which may feature online study opportunities and flexible scheduling for currently employed individuals.
+Students are expected to learn business fundamentals and how to coordinate technology, people, and resources efficiently in healthcare facilities.
+Programs may also feature internships and capstone requirements.
 Applicants to these 4-year programs typically need a high school diploma or GED.
 Programs may also require a college credit minimum, prerequisite classes and/or work experience.

 In a healthcare administration bachelor's program, students develop managerial, computer technology, critical-thinking, and effective policy-making skills.
 Programs teach public health regulations, accounting, marketing, communication, and personnel management.
 Students also learn how healthcare systems are structured and operated.
 Typical classes include:

 - Healthcare economics